openstack/openstacksdk/doc/source/user/config/configuration.rst

 -------------

-Keystone has auth plugins - which means it's not possible to know ahead of time which auth settings are needed. `os-client-config` sets the default plugin type to `password`, which is what things all were before plugins came about.
+Keystone has auth plugins - which means it's not possible to know ahead of time which auth settings are needed. `openstacksdk` sets the default plugin type to `password`, which is what things all were before plugins came about.
 In order to facilitate validation of values, all of the parameters that exist as a result of a chosen plugin need to go into the auth dict.
 For password